Reverse logistics: our management of product returns

 - Regulatory compliance: Many industries must comply with strict regulations regarding the treatment of end-of-life products.

-A new technological module in our EGO WMS has been jointly developed with a French specialist in returns outsourcing solutions for marketplaces.
-The goal is to interface information flows between web merchants and their warehouses more effectively.
+A technological module within our EGO WMS was jointly developed with a French specialist in outsourced returns solutions for marketplaces.
+The goal is to more efficiently interface the flow of information between online retailers and their warehouses.

 The challenges of interfacing between WMS and CMS

-Our partner had noted the difficulty of connecting two often opposing IT worlds: WMS in warehouses and CMS for marketplaces .
-With the rapid development of e-commerce , managing product returns has become a headache for many web merchants.
-In our EGO WMS , we already had reverse logistics functionalities to streamline returns: reception, control, storage.
-Until now, this functionality was activated by interfacing with an ERP.
+Our partner had observed the significant challenge of connecting two often opposing IT worlds: WMS) for warehouses and Content Management Systems (CMS) for marketplaces .
+With the explosive growth of e-commerce , managing product returns has become a major headache for many online retailers.
+Our EGO WMS already offered reverse logistics functionalities to streamline returns: receiving, inspection, and warehousing.
+Until now, these functionalities were activated through an interface with an ERP system.

-The goal is to interface information flows between web merchants and their warehouses more effectively.
+The goal is to more effectively interface the flow of information between online retailers and their warehouses.

 New innovation